The Healthcare Industry is Rewarding - Medical Assisting Training

 Medical Assisting Training Program at a Glance

 Expansion of the healthcare industry due to technological advancements in medicine and the growing number of people needing medical attention is opening the door to many job prospects to those wishing to join the medical field.
-With Unitek College, anyone with a drive to learn a new profession in a rapidly-expanding field can become a medical assistant in as few as eight months.
+With Unitek College, our students have a drive to learn a new profession in the healthcare field and can become a medical assistant in as few as nine months.
 The medical assisting course is 20 hours per week, with morning and mid-morning classes, Monday to Friday.
 There is also an evening class that takes place Monday to Thursday, with Fridays off.

 What Are The Responsibilities of a Medical Assistant?